quanlh30504/Scraping_Fahasha_Website_Data/README.md

-# Scraping_Fahasha_Website_Data
+# Scraping Fahasha Web Data
-Collect book data from Fahasha book website and process the data and save it to MySQL
+Collect book data from Fahasha book website and process the data and save it to MySQL using Scapy and Pymysql